thejimbirch/catsinmyyard/wp-content/plugins/block-bad-queries/readme.txt

 * Compatible with other security plugins
 * Regularly updated and "future proof"
 * Customize blocked strings via [Whitelist/Blacklist plugins](https://perishablepress.com/bbq-whitelist-blacklist/)

+**GDPR**

+This plugin does not collect any user data.
+So it does _not_ do anything to make your site _less_ compliant with GDPR.
+I have done my best to ensure that this plugin is 100% GDPR compliant, but I'm not a lawyer so can't guarantee anything.
+To determine if your site is GDPR compliant, please consult an attorney.

+> Works perfectly with or without Gutenberg Block Editor

 **Pro Version**